IvanLukianenko/OST/README.rst

 Abstract
 ========

 The goal of the project is to understand how to predict stock prices in nearest future.
-The aim of the research to observe three different types of forecasting stock prices: Machine Learning Approaches, Trading Strategies, Application of Stohastic Differential Equations.
+The aim of the research to observe three different types of forecasting stock prices: Machine Learning Approaches, Trading Strategies.

 Poster
 ========